BrendanKelly84213/dotfiles/README.md

 # Dotfiles

-Makes it easier to import local work environmnet when working over ssh, or when switching machines in general.
+Makes it easier to import local work environmnet when switching machines.